 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Between, Watercolor, Proper, Pointed, Azure, Bezant and plate, Plate, Boa, Bordure, Overall, Wreath, Head, Charged, Castle, Upon (wreath), Crest, Five, Crown, Created, Outlined in sable, Two, In chief, In base, In saltire, Coat of arms, Mullet, Fess, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Mantling, Motto, Party per chevron, Semi-circular, Wavy, Or, Party per pale, Leather, Argent, Sable, Seven, Vert, Crest and mantling, Freehand, Three, One and Helm.
+Between, Watercolor, Proper, Pointed, Azure, Bezant and plate, Plate, Boa, Bordure, Overall, Wreath, Head, Chevron, Charged, Castle, Crest, Five, Crown, Created, Outlined in sable, Two, In each flank, In chief, In base, In saltire, Coat of arms, Mullet, Fess, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Mantling, Motto, Party per chevron, Semi-circular, Wavy, Or, Party per pale, Leather, Argent, Sable, Seven, Vert, Freehand, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,